bakhoraliev/message-relay-patterns/README.md

 # Message Relay Patterns

+This repository contains simple educational examples of the [Polling Publisher](https://microservices.io/patterns/data/polling-publisher.html) and [Transaction Log Tailing](https://microservices.io/patterns/data/transaction-log-tailing.html) patterns.

+## Motivation

 After reading an article about [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern on microservices.io, I discorvered that there are no good educational examples of the [Transaction Log Tailing](https://microservices.io/patterns/data/transaction-log-tailing.html) and [Polling Publisher](https://microservices.io/patterns/data/polling-publisher.html) patterns on either the website or GitHub.
-So I decided to fill this gap and create a repository that would serve as a logical continuation of the article.
+So this repository tries to fill that gap by providing simple examples of these patterns in Python using PostgreSQL as the database and Kafka as the message broker.

 ## Requirements

 - Read articles on microservices.io about [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html), [Transaction Log Tailing](https://microservices.io/patterns/data/transaction-log-tailing.html) and [Polling Publisher](https://microservices.io/patterns/data/polling-publisher.html).
-- Python 3.10 or higher
+- Minimal knowledge of Python to understand the examples.
-- Docker / Docker Compose
+- Docker and Docker Compose installed on your machine to run the examples.

 ## Polling Publisher